 Objective: This financial product seeks to increase the value of your investment over the recommended holding period.

-Investments: The Sub-Fund invests mainly in a broad range of equities of small cap companies that are based in, or do most of their business in Europe.
+Investments: The Sub-Fund invests mainly in a broad range of equities of companies that are based in, or do most of their business in the U.S.A..